justdataplease/justdataplease/justfunctions/bigquery/functions_documentation.md

   obj[keyValue[0]] = keyValue[1];
 }
 return obj;
-''' OPTIONS ( description = '''Extracts all parameters from <url> in JSON format.'''  )
+''' OPTIONS ( description = '''Extracts all parameters from a <url> in JSON format.'''  )
 ```
 **Example Query**: